Compton's Cafeteria riot: Vanguard street actions

-In 1965, a group of queer youth—many transgender, many engaged in survival sex work and without stable housing—formed a social and political group by the name of Vanguard, initially under the Glide Memorial Church (a radical offshoot of the United Methodist Church).
-Vanguard's politics highlighted "the issues facing gay and transgender youth in the 1960s produced radical insights into the connections between economic class, police violence, incarceration, and homophobia", and they began publishing a magazine also called Vanguard about a month before the Compton's riot, helping shape a political consciousness in the queer community.
 Following the Compton's riot, Vanguard orchestrated several notable actions.
 In early autumn of 1966, Vanguard hosted a historic "street sweep" in response to the events at Compton's.
 About fifty Vanguard members took to the streets of the Tenderloin with push brooms borrowed from the city.
 They did so in protest, a direct response to the routine practice of police "sweeping" the streets of known queer neighborhoods—such as the Tenderloin—to remove all the queer people.
 Many held handmade signs reading "Fall Clean Up: This Is a Vanguard Community Project", and "All trash is before the broom", pushing against the idea that they, as people, were in any way disposable or unworthy of human dignity.
 Vanguard symbolically called into question the fact that police were treating transgender and queer sex workers like "trash" to be "swept away", and instead reclaimed public space as their own.

-Later effects of the riot
+Community Organizations

 The riot marked a turning point in the local LGBT movement.
-According to the online encyclopedia glbtq.com:
+Transgender activists used the riot's momentum to establish several community-based support services, with the most successful being the National Transsexual Counseling Unit (NTCU), established in 1968.
+The NTCU is said to be the first peer-run counseling support resource in the world.
+The NTCU's success was partially due to financial support from the Erickson Education Foundation, which funded renting an office space and hiring two full time peer counselors.
+Serving as an overseer to the NTCU was Sergeant Elliott Blackstone, designated in 1962 as the first San Francisco Police Department liaison to what was then called the "homophile community".
+The NTCU served the community until 1974, when reactionary members of the SFPD arrested one of the peer counselors on false drug charges, and attempted to frame Blackstone with drugs planted in his desk.
+While Blackstone didn't face charges, he was reassigned to a different department, leaving the NTCU staggering along for a short while before the EEF withdrew funding.

-Nevertheless, the Compton's Cafeteria riot has been described as having been "largely lost to history" until historian Susan Stryker rediscovered it and in 2005, with Victor Silverman, released the documentary Screaming Queens.
+Nevertheless, the Compton's Cafeteria riot has been described as having been "largely lost to history" until historian Susan Stryker rediscovered it, and in 2005, with Victor Silverman, released the documentary Screaming Queens.
 Susan Stryker recorded the riot and the events afterwards to create a memorial to the riots.
 It is because of her work that monuments were created for the 50th anniversary of the riots.